VAISHNAVISTUDENT/spotify-clone-css/README.md

 # spotify-clone-css
-This is a spotify clone made using.
+This is a spotify clone made using html and css.